peterbono/ux-seo-audit-agent/README.md

   To serve marketers and affiliate sites, the Streamlit app also reports the number of calls‑to‑action, trust keywords (e.g. “secure”, “licence”, “avis clients”) and forms found on the page.
+It goes further by scanning for social proof (testimonials, reviews), promotions and bonuses, explicit benefits, comparison phrases, cross‑sell cues, FAQ/help sections and the presence of a search bar.
-These statistics are displayed in a dedicated **Conversion** tab, where you can see CTA texts and trust keywords detected and how your numbers compare to a competitor.
+  These statistics are displayed in dedicated **Conversion** and **Growth & Business** tabs, where you can see CTA texts, trust keywords and growth signals detected and compare them with a competitor.
 For gambling or betting sites, the app checks for responsible gaming notices and age restrictions.
 The tool then generates a set of actionable suggestions to improve the page.
 These heuristics draw on industry guidance: canonical tags tell search engines which version of a page to index【600788209180035†L501-L540】, Open Graph tags control how links appear on social media【600788209180035†L553-L599】, and alt attributes help both users and search engines understand images【467421527218735†L89-L96】【600788209180035†L864-L869】.